juicysteak7/FuncChatApp/README.md

 # Haskell Chat (IRC) App
-This is a haskell stack application
+This is a haskell stack chat application.

 ### To Run Server
 Use the stack command "stack run server"